-Desdemona is just very slightly shorter, at 14.5” high; issued in 1982 at $1850, her edition of 350 sold out faster than Othello.
+Desdemona is just very slightly shorter, at 14.5” high; issued in 1982 at $1850, her edition of 350 sold out much faster than Othello.
 Portions of this figure were designed by Lynn Klockner Brown.
 Note the elaborate detail work on her robe and the tone on tone white ‘fabric’ of her undergown and sleeves.
 Unfortunately it’s not that unusual to see a Desdemona offered for sale without the handkerchief in her hand, which is a shame because of its importance in the play – indeed, the plot itself turns mainly upon it.
 Another problem area is the “golden chain” of porcelain between the two top-corner “clasps” of her robe; several different Desdemonas have been seen on eBay with this element missing (broken off) yet the sculpture described as having no damage.
 Any Desdemona that is missing either the handkerchief or the robe ‘connector’ would not be in original mint condition.

 Puck is, of course, the mischievous fairy troublemaker of A Midsummer Night’s Dream.
 Introduced in 1981 as an edition of 350 priced at $2300, his edition size was reduced to only 200 the following year (1982).
 This piece is 14” high.